Author Proposal Guidelines

 - Organization: Even at the planning stage, the different sections of your article should flow logically into each other and be well-ordered.
-They should also be different enough that they aren't intermixing information and each discussing their own area of your article's topic.
+They should also be different enough that they aren't intermixing information, and each should be discussing their own area of your article's topic.